 Next is caching and Hummingbird is powerful in this area.
 You can activate and tweak page caching, browser caching, gravatar, and RSS caching.
 You also can choose which pages to cache, set cache intervals, etc.

 In browser caching you are able to cache CSS, JS, media, and set expiry dates.
 Also, you are able to choose different server types – Apache, NGINX, IIS, Cloudflare.

 Other than this it has an ability for integrations with Redis.
 If you want to use it, you can.
-That is a great option.
+That is a great option to have.

 Another great and powerful feature of this WordPress cache plugin is the ability to optimize different files like CSS, JS, fonts, etc. Compression greatly helps the page load speed.

 Besides these features, it has other tools.
-One of them is database cleanup where you can delete unnecessary files from databases like post revisions, drafts, trash, spams, etc.
+One of them is database cleanup where you can delete unnecessary files from databases like post revisions, drafts, trash, spam, etc.